 - Horizontal Gaze Nystagmus (follow the pen or finger with eyes only, without moving head)

 You cannot be required by law to do any of these.
 It would be a foolish mistake to willingly do any of them.

 “Why won’t you do them?”
 “A lawyer told me that I don’t need to, and shouldn’t.”

 “Preliminary Breath Test” (PBT)

-Minnesota statutes authorize police officers to require a driver to blow into a PBT machine – a portable breath-alcohol machine only under certain conditions where there is a basis to suspect DWI or selected other alcohol-related offenses.
+Minnesota statutes authorize police officers to ask a driver to blow into a PBT machine – a portable breath-alcohol machine.
+But the law requires certain conditions, where there is a basis to suspect DWI or selected other alcohol-related offenses.
 Don’t worry about whether those preconditions exist at this point.
 Your lawyer can do that later if need be.